RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/04-Command-Line-Queries.md

 ## Netcat

 Netcat is a computer networking service for reading from and writing to network connections, using TCP or UDP.
 Netcat can be used directly or easily driven by other programs and scripts.
-Netcat can often be abbreviated to the command ‘nc'.
+Netcat can often be abbreviated to the command 'nc'.
 This is an example query using netcat.

     $ nc whois.ripe.net 43
     % This is the RIPE Database query service.